Instagram is known mostly for engagement. But how do you track it? Let’s cover some Instagram analytic tools you need to be using.

 That doesn’t mean they’re any less important.
 It simply means that you need to look for different ways to measure progress and results.

-After all, that’s what analytics are for, anyway.
+After all, that’s what Instagram analytics tools are for, anyway.
 Not long, in-depth reporting that takes you hours to compile.
 You’re often better off with quick insights so that you can take action, update your marketing campaign, and grow faster.

 Grow your traffic